gbisaga/devops/developer/aws-developer-ecs.md

-ECS
+# ECS
 - Task is like a pod definition
 - Normally define a Service linking to the Task definition
-- Service type - REPLICA vs DAEMON - # of replicas vs one per instance.
-REPLICA is normal, DAEMON usually for per-instance monitoring task, etc.
+- Service type
+  - REPLICA vs DAEMON
+  - # of replicas vs one per instance.
+REPLICA is normal
+  - DAEMON usually for per-instance monitoring task, etc.
 - Minimum healthy percent - 0 for rolling
 - Deployment, rolling or blue/green
 - Task Placement - Strategy for assigning tasks to instances.
 Typically "AZ balanced spread"
 - Task defs have revisions, 1-n
-- ECS with load balancer - use ephemeral ports, ALB with Dynamic Port Forwarding knows how to find ephemeral ports
+- ECS with load balancer
+  - use ephemeral ports, ALB with Dynamic Port Forwarding knows how to find ephemeral ports
   - To use ephemeral ports, don't specify a "host" port - just a containerPort, with hostPort=0
   - Point service to revision 2
 - ECS/XRay integration - options